FWolfe/Zomboid-Modding-Guide/README.md

 Used for client-side scripts.
 UI elements, context menus timed actions and the like.
 These get loaded after any 'shared' lua scripts.

 #### media/lua/server/
-Used for servers-side scripts.
+Used for server-side scripts.
 Item spawning, core farming, weather and other server-side events.
 These only get loaded when the game is actually started (loading a save, starting a server, etc).

 ----------------------------------------------------------------------------------